 Profile of a Graduate

 "Profile of a Graduate" -- a guiding vision for our K-12 education system, developed with local input, that identifies the skills, knowledge, attributes, and competencies necessary for a successful transition to life after high school.
 The Washington State Profile of a Graduate will also be used to review state education policy, including graduation requirements.
-The State Board contracted with the Athena Group to collect additional student and family perspectives on this work.
-Check out their report: Profile of a Graduate in Washington State.
+The Profile is featured in the recent Mastery-based Learning Work Group's 2021 report.

 - Data appendix from the Profile of a Graduate survey results

 - The Root of Our Youth report on graduation requirements

 - Road Map Project family listening session report

 - Athena Group Report: Profile of a Graduate in Washington State